JakeCRichards/Vocabulary-of-EDI/README.md

 One piece of code came from ChatGPT, which was the js for opening the form submission modal as this is currently beyond my technical abilities.

-I also used ChatGPT to help generate the favicon image.
+I also used ChatGPT to help generate the favicon image/logo.

+Code Institute provided the js code to automatically close the nav bar.

+Colour schemes and ideas for bootstrap cards came from www.bootstrapexamples.com

+I also relied heavily upon Bootstrap Documentation to better implement components into my project.

 ## Reflections